 A very low incision is then made at the hairline on much the same level as a cesarean scar (but about 5cm longer).
 The skin is tightened and the skin removed from a smile shaped flap.
 The resulting scar usually lies wholly within the bikini line and the belly button is not interfered with and so maintains a very natural look.

 Patient’s can go home the same day or the next morning.
 And because there is no involvement of the abdominal muscles, lifting and exercise such as sit-ups are not restricted, though over stretching is.

 The case study presents a 44-year-old mother of two.
 Following her pregnancies she complained of loose, floppy skin and was also unhappy with the development of a thicker waist and fat deposits on her buttocks, hips, thighs and knees.
 Her body shape persisted despite conscious eating and exercise.

-A Mini Tuck was performed with Liposculpture contouring of the abdomen and a skin pull to tighten the skin.
+A Mini Tummy Tuck in Sydney was performed with Liposculpture contouring of the abdomen and a skin pull to tighten the skin.
 The waist, hips, buttocks, thighs and knees were also sculpted into slender curves with a Liposculpture.
 The edges of the Mini Abdominoplasty can be seen as they appear three months post surgery.

-Dr Rastogi emphasises that the Mini Tuck does not replace a traditional Abdominoplasty, and that it is not suitable for patients with significant skin excess or when the abdominal muscles need repair.
+Dr Rastogi emphasises that the Mini Tummy Tuck does not replace a traditional Abdominoplasty, and that it is not suitable for patients with significant skin excess or when the abdominal muscles need repair.

-He goes on to say, “The Mini Tuck has become very popular and provides a beautiful, safe, simple and very effective way of treating the ‘in between' patient."
+He goes on to say, “The Mini Tummy Tuck has become very popular and provides a beautiful, safe, simple and very effective way of treating the ‘in between' patient."